 The Wet'suwet'en are close relatives of the Babine and speakers of the same language, but the two tribes

-have usually been politically independent of one another.
+were originally politically independent of one another.
 Today the Babine-Wet'suwet'en communities are known as the

 Lake Babine First Nation,